addyosmani/backbone-fundamentals/README.md

 We're going to begin testing views by writing two specs.
 The first spec will check that the view's ```render()``` method is correctly returning the view instance, which is necessary for chaining.
 Our second spec will check that the HTML produced is exactly what we expect based on the properties of the model instance that's been associated with our TodoView.

-Unlike some of the previous specs we've covered, this section will make greater use of ```beforeEach()``` to both demonstrate how to use nested suites and also ensure a consistant set of conditions for our specs.
+Unlike some of the previous specs we've covered, this section will make greater use of ```beforeEach()``` to both demonstrate how to use nested suites and also ensure a consistent set of conditions for our specs.
 In our first view spec for TodoView, we're simply going to create a sample model (based on Todo) and instantiate a TodoView which associates it with the model.

 ```javascript
 describe("TodoView", function() {